-If there is an obstacle in front of you, like a giant rock, you can shorten the 3rd steps.
-This way, you are going to be able to use your lungs for this obstacle.
-Then you can exhale fully again and follow these 3 steps.
-The idea here is to full your lungs that will dissolve as much oxygen as possible during the dive.
+If there is an obstacle in front of you, like a giant rock, you can shorten the 3rd step.
+This way, you can use your lungs to avoid the obstacle.
+Then you can fully exhale again and follow these 3 steps.
+The idea here is to fill your lungs to dissolve as much oxygen as possible during the dive.
 On the land, you are inhaling and exhaling for 2 seconds (try it).
 But saturating your lungs with oxygen is important when we are talking about the underwater.
-Why?
-Let’s go a little bit on detail.

 Dead Air Space

 We are using regulator 2nd stages and snorkels.
 As you know, there is also some air inside of these equipment.
-If you breath like you do on land, you’ll always inhale “enriched carbon dioxide“.
-That’s because you are always exhaling into snorkel/regulator 2nd stage and carbon dioxide here increases.
-If you don’t inhale long (like 4 seconds I have mentioned), you’ll inhale this “enriched carbon dioxide” air trapped in these dead air spaces.
+If you breathe normally as you do on land, you’ll always inhale “enriched carbon dioxide“.
+That’s because you are always exhaling into the snorkel/regulator 2nd stage and carbon dioxide here increases.
+If you don’t inhale long enough (like 4 seconds), you’ll inhale this “enriched carbon dioxide” air trapped in these dead air spaces.

 Role of Carbon Dioxide In Dead Air Spaces

-Carbon Dioxide is an unwelcome gas (at least by the scuba divers).
-If you breath short through a snorkel/regulator 2nd stage, you will be inhaling carbon dioxide you have just released on your previous exhale.
-We don’t want this to happen and always say “breath slow and steady“.
+Carbon Dioxide is an unwelcome gas (at least for scuba divers).
+If you breathe short through a snorkel/regulator 2nd stage, you will be inhaling the carbon dioxide you just released on your previous exhale.
+We don’t want this to happen and thus always say “breath slow and steady“.

-As a result, you will try to breath more and lower your air in a short time, you will have a low bottom time and of course, you will get tired.
+As a result, you will try to breathe more which lowers your air in a short time, this leads to a low bottom time and of course, you will get tired quicker.

 Best Breathing Technique During Ascent

-During your ascent, it is a must to breath continuously.
-As you all know, golden rule of scuba diving is not to hold your breath (You can read my Rules for Diving article).
-Therefore, you must breath a little bit different than breathing during your dive.
+During your ascent, it is a must to breathe continuously.
+As you all know, the golden rule of scuba diving is not to hold your breath.
+The breathing technique is slightly different compared to the one you use when descending.

 - Inhale for 3 seconds